echion/tasks/README.md

 The final step builds the docker containers and pushes the containers to AWS ECS.

-## Delete database
+## Testing details

-To delete the neo4j database, execute the following command:
+Neo4j is used for the primary database.
+The GraphAware Framework and the [GraphAware Neo4j RestTest](https://github.com/graphaware/neo4j-resttest) are used to clear the database before each test.
+If desired, the local database can also be deleted by executing the following command:
 ```
 rm -rf data/graph.db
 ```